freedomofpress/securedrop-docs/docs/index.rst

 organizations can use to securely accept documents from and communicate with anonymous sources.

+SecureDrop is an open-source whistleblower submission system that media organizations can use to securely accept documents from and communicate with anonymous sources.

 This documentation is intended for sources, journalists, and administrators.
 If you would like to contribute to SecureDrop, please see our `developer documentation <https://developers.securedrop.org/>`_.

+Get Started
+^^^^^^^^^^^

+:doc:`I want to learn more about how SecureDrop works. <what_is_securedrop>`

+:doc:`I have information I want to share, and would like to learn how to do so safely. <source/source>`

+:doc:`I am looking to set up a SecureDrop installation. <before_you_begin>`

+:doc:`I have a SecureDrop installation and am interested in next steps. <getting_the_most_out_of_securedrop>`

+:doc:`I am a journalist and would like information about how to best use this system. <journalist/journalist>`

 .. toctree::
    :caption: Overview
    :name: overviewtoc
    :maxdepth: 2
+   :hidden:

    what_is_securedrop
    what_makes_securedrop_unique